 All distance education students are authenticated through the use of a unique username and password.
 Students receive their unique username and password upon completion of the registration process.
 The student is responsible for maintaining the confidentiality of the password and account.
 A student must not disclose his/her username or password to any other person.
 Disclosure of a username and/or password may result in administrative withdrawal from Vernon College with forfeiture of tuition and fees.
-Any student who is aware of a violation of username and/or password security must immediately notify either the instructor of the course or the Learning Management System Administrator.
+Any student who is aware of a violation of username and/or password student who is aware of a of the course or the Learning Management System Administrator.